Music and politics: Ireland

+Chicano folk

+Chicano folk music has long been a platform for political resistance and social commentary.
+From the 1960s and onward, Chicano musicians used their music to express their personal experiences of discrimination and oppression faced as Mexican-Americans in the United States.
+Political themes like the fight for immigrant rights, labor struggles, Chicano identity, and police brutality have been common subjects of their music.
+Through their music, Chicano musicians have also encouraged community empowerment, activism, and unity throughout the development of the Chicano Movement.
+Joan Baez is the most recognized figure of this movement.

 Folk music around the world

 Folk music had a strong connection with politics internationally.
 Hungary, for instance, experimented with a form of liberal Communism in the late Cold War era, which was reflected in much of their folk music.
 During the late twentieth century folk music was crucial in Hungary, Romania, Czechoslovakia and Yugoslavia as it allowed ethnicities to express their national identity in a time of political uncertainty and chaos.

 In Communist China, exclusively national music was promoted.
 A flautist named Zhao Songtim – a member of the Zhejiang Song-and-Dance Troupe – attended an Arts festival in 1957 in Mexico but was punished for his international outlook by being expelled from the Troupe, and from 1966 to 1970 underwent "re-education".
 In 1973 he returned to the Troupe but was expelled again following accusations.

 An example of folk music being used for conservative, rather than radical, political ends is shown by the cultural activities of Edward Lansdale, a CIA chief who dedicated part of his career to counter-insurgency in the Philippines and Vietnam.
 Lansdale believed that the government's best weapon against Communist rebellion was the support and trust of the population.
 In 1953 he arranged for the release of a campaign song widely credited with helping to elect Philippine president Ramon Magsaysay, an important US anti-communist ally.
 In 1965, intrigued by local Vietnamese customs and traditions, and the potential use of 'applied folklore' as a technique of raising consciousness, he began to record and curate tapes of folk songs for intelligence purposes.
 He also urged performers such as Phạm Duy to write and perform patriotic songs to raise morale in South Vietnam.
 Duy had written topical songs popular during the anti-French struggle but then broke with the Communist-dominated Viet Minh.